algolia/algoliasearch-wordpress/README.md

      You need to indicate the jQuery DOM selector specifying where the plugin is supposed to put your results.

-     You can also configure the number of results you want by page and the number of words included in the snippets.
+     You can also configure the number of results you want by page.

 #### Themes